Customize Excel Ribbon for Your Needs

 Show or Hide Using Ribbon Display Options – Method 2

-Anyone that has been around Microsoft products knows there are multiple ways to do tasks.
-For example, if you look at your Excel sheet’s top right, you’ll see a small icon before the minimize button.
+Anyone around Microsoft products knows there are multiple ways to do tasks.
+For example, looking at your Excel sheet’s top right, you’ll see a small icon before the minimize button.
 It’s squarish and has an upwards arrow.
 This is for the Ribbon Display Options.
 In some cases, this button may be easier to use.

 If you click the button, you’ll get three options: